 \subsection{Performance Comparison}

 \textbf{GREW}.
-We compare the performance of the proposed method with several gait recognition methods on the GREW dataset and show experimental results in \cref{Tab:GREW}.
-GREW is collected under an unconstrained condition, thus it contains lots of unpredictable external covariants, such as occlusion and bad segmentation.
-As a result, gait sequences in the test set may be encoded by some unseen covariant that further produces meaningless gait representation.
-From \cref{Tab:GREW}, we can see the gait recognition methods that perform well on indoor datasets meet a large performance degradation.
+We compare the performance of the proposed method with several gait recognition methods on GREW dataset and show experimental results in \Cref{Tab:GREW}.
+GREW is collected under an unconstrained condition, and it contains lots of unpredictable external covariates, such as occlusion and bad segmentation.
+As a result, gait sequences in the test set may be encoded by some unseen covariates that further produce meaningless gait representations.
+From \Cref{Tab:GREW}, we can see the gait recognition methods that perform well on indoor datasets meet a large performance degradation.
 It shows the gait representations encoded by only individual features are not robust enough.
-By replacing our relation descriptor incorporating FAS and SVD, our method elevate the accuracy of the state-of-the-art GaitBase by 5.4\%, 3.0\%, 2.8\%, and 1.9\% on Rank-1, Rank-5, rank-10, and rank-20, respectively.
+By replacing our relation descriptor incorporating FAS and SVD, our method elevates the accuracy of the state-of-the-art GaitBase by 5.4\% on Rank-1 accuracy.
 It is worth noting that our method adds no extra parameters and the dimension of the final gait representation is the same as the original GaitBase.
 The experimental results indicate that the relation descriptor is more discriminative and robust in real-world scenarios.

 \textbf{Gait3D}.Gait3D is also an unconstrained dataset.
-The comparison of prevailing competing methods is illustrated in \cref{Tab:Gait3d}, demonstrating that our proposed method exhibits superior performance compared to previous methods by a considerable margin.
-Since our method utilizes the relationship between test gait and well-defined anchored gaits, it will be less affected by unseen external covariants.
-As a result, our method outperforms all prevailing methods and can boost the performance of GaitBase by 5.4\%, 6.7\%, and 5.8\% on Rank-1, mAP, and mINP, respectively.
+The comparison of prevailing competing methods is illustrated in \Cref{Tab:Gait3d}, demonstrating that our proposed method exhibits superior performance compared to previous methods by a considerable margin.
+Our method measures the relationship between test gait and well-defined gait anchors, which is less affected by unseen covariates.
+As a result, our method outperforms all prevailing methods and boosts the performance of GaitBase by 5.4\%, 6.7\%, and 5.8\% on Rank-1, mAP, and mINP, respectively.